Ed Emmett has an enviable history of public service. He has excelled in elected offices at multiple levels of government.

 In 1989, President George H. W. Bush nominated Emmett as a Commissioner at the Interstate Commerce Commission.
 After being confirmed unanimously by the United States Senate, Judge Emmett served on the commission for three years.

-Judge Emmett attended Bellaire High School, received a Bachelor of Arts degree in Economics from Rice University and a Master of Public Affairs degree from the University of Texas at Austin.
+Emmett holds a BA degree from Rice University and a Master of Public Affairs degree from the University of Texas at Austin.
 He has received numerous awards and honors, including Distinguished Alumnus of Rice University, the Distinguished Public Service Award from the Lyndon B. Johnson School of Public Affairs, and the Presidential Call to Service Award.